danwilliams/rustmark/README.md

 ## Attributions

+An image of Ferris the crab (the Rust mascot) is used to illustrate the Markdown content examples.
+This image is sourced from [rustacean.net](https://rustacean.net/) and is in the [Public Domain](https://creativecommons.org/publicdomain/zero/1.0/), so can be freely used.

 This project uses the [Bulma CSS framework](https://bulma.io/), which is [published](https://github.com/jgthms/bulma/blob/master/LICENSE) under the [MIT license](http://opensource.org/licenses/MIT) and free to use without